St. John's teacher encourages community to 'be good to each other'

 That phrase is the motto of a teacher and coach, a man who lives what he preaches.

-While he jokes, he's been a part of St. John's for 43 years; as a brother, teacher, coach and now equipment manger.
+While he jokes, he's been a part of St. John's for 43 years as a brother, teacher, coach and now the equipment manager.

 "I don't know if we picked this place as much as we were picked for this place,” Welling said.
 “I firmly believe God asked me to be here for all these years and he's not one I am going to say no to."